oobabooga/text-generation-webui/README.md

 ## Downloading models

 Download a GGUF model file from [Hugging Face](https://huggingface.co/models?pipeline_tag=text-generation&sort=downloads&search=gguf) and place it in the `user_data/models` folder.
 That's it — the UI will detect it automatically.
-You can also download models directly from the Model tab in the UI.

 Not sure what will fit your GPU?
 Use the [VRAM Calculator](https://huggingface.co/spaces/oobabooga/accurate-gguf-vram-calculator).